Mandela Partners: Food cooperative

-In 2008, Mandela Partners opened The Mandela Foods Cooperative, a worker owned grocery store and nutrition education center.
+In 2008, Mandela Partners opened The Mandela Grocery Cooperative, a worker owned grocery store and nutrition education center.
 The inception of the co-op was in response to requests made to Mandela Partners by residents of West Oakland.
-The Mandela Foods Cooperative holds classes focused on nutrition and is centrally located two blocks from the West Oakland BART station making it accessible to both West Oakland residents and other residents of the San Francisco Bay Area.
+The Mandela Grocery Cooperative holds classes focused on nutrition and is centrally located two blocks from the West Oakland BART station making it accessible to both West Oakland residents and other residents of the San Francisco Bay Area.

 The co-op "sources their produce from small to medium sized local farms within a 120-mile radius from Oakland."
-The Mandela Foods Cooperative helps "under-resourced farmers by establishing an alternative distribution network that passes on wholesale prices to community retailers and institutions."
+The Mandela Grocery Cooperative helps "under-resourced farmers by establishing an alternative distribution network that passes on wholesale prices to community retailers and institutions."
 The co-op has received the below awards for their achievements in the Food Justice Movement.